-In this article, it demonstrates you how to run WP-CLI for remote server on client.
+In this article, it demonstrates you how to config SSH to run WP-CLI from remote server via a client.

-Before you start, make sure WP-CLI and SSH are installed on both client and remote server.
+Before you start, make sure WP-CLI and SSH are installed on both the client machine and the remote server.

-Check whether WP-CLI is available on remote server machine.
+Check whether WP-CLI is available on a remote server.

 $ php wp-cli.phar --info

 wp,make it executable and move it to somewhere in your path.

 $ chmod +x wp-cli.phar $ sudo mv wp-cli.phar /usr/jane/bin/wp